Skip to content

 Search for the GitHub Issues page in Notion using the read-only Notion tools, then add a summary comment using the notion-add-comment safe-job.

-The imports directive loads both the MCP server and safe-job.
-The agent uses read-only tools to query, then calls the safe-job tool which executes with write permissions after completion.
+The agent uses read-only tools to query, then calls the safe-job which executes with write permissions after completion.

 inputs: